eshat69/blockchain/README.md

 3. Compatibility and Future Upgrades: o	SegWit provides a foundation for implementing further scaling solutions and upgrades in blockchain networks. o	It supports the development of second-layer scaling solutions like the Lightning Network.
-Ethereum is an open source block chain based platform .
-Ethereum provide ether.
+Ethereum is an open source block chain based platform.
+Ethereum provides ether.
 Ethereum has 3 types of node  Full Node , Light Node , Archive Node

 Types of Ethereum Nodes: